-The Company had approximately 2,020 employees worldwide as of July 31, 2020, consisting of approximately 515 employees in its research and development organization, including engineering, product management, security and knowledge management.
+The Company had approximately 2,795 employees worldwide as of April 30, 2021, consisting of approximately 715 employees in its research and development organization, including engineering, product management, security and knowledge management.
 The remaining employees were in Zscaler's support, professional services, sales and marketing and general and administrative organizations.

 In March 2018, the Company conducted an initial public offering ("IPO") of its common stock.8 Since then, it is a public reporting company with the SEC and its shares are listed and traded on The Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbol "ZS".
 As of January 31, 2021, the Company had a market capitalization of approximately \$27.1 billion and approximately 135.9 million shares of common stock outstanding.
-Zscaler conducted a convertible debt offering in June 2020 and does not currently contemplate any further financing transactions that may be allocated to investment securities that are not cash items or Capital Preservation Investments before being used for operational purposes.
+Zscaler conducted a convertible debt offering in June 2020 and does not currently contemplate any further financing transactions that may be allocated to investment securities that are not Capital Preservation Investments before being used for operational purposes.
+Zscaler's offering documents in the convertible debt offering did, and its offering documents in any future convertible debt offerings will, emphasize its operating results and such offering documents did not and will not emphasize either its investment income or the possibility of significant appreciation from its cash management investment strategies as a material factor in its business or future growth.